GenomicMedLab/cool-seq-tool/docs/source/install.rst

 Cool-Seq-Tool requires an available instance of the Universal Transcript Archive (UTA) database.
 Complete installation instructions (via Docker or a local server) are available at the `UTA GitHub repository <https://github.com/biocommons/uta>`_.
 For local usage, we recommend the following:

+.. long-term, it would be best to move this over to the UTA repo to avoid duplication

 .. code-block::

    createuser -U postgres uta_admin